kubevirt/kubevirt.github.io/_posts/2021-08-13-Virtual-machines-in-Istio-service-mesh.md

 This blog post demonstrates running virtual machines in [Istio](https://istio.io/) service mesh.

-Istio service mesh allows to monitor, visualize, and manage traffic between pods and external services by injecting a proxy container, a so called sidecar, which forwards traffic that goes in and out of a pod/virtual machine.
+Istio service mesh allows to monitor, visualize, and manage traffic between pods and external services by injecting a proxy container - a sidecar - which forwards inbound and outbound traffic of a pod/virtual machine.
-This allows the sidecar to not only collect metadata about the proxied traffic but also actively interfere with it if so configured.
+This allows the sidecar to collect metadata about the proxied traffic and also actively interfere with it.
+For example, the sidecar may inject faulty HTTP responses or delay them, load balance traffic between different versions of an application or mirror traffic for testing/debugging purposes.
+Visit [Istio documentation](https://istio.io/latest/docs/tasks/) to learn about all its features.

 ## Prerequisites